pkmn/ps/data/README.md

 ### `Generations`

-The `Generations` object provides an alternative, higher-level data API than `Dex` which irons out a couple of Pokémon Showdown quirks.
+The `Generations` object provides an alternative, higher-level data API to `Dex` which irons out a couple of Pokémon Showdown quirks.
 While this interface is far from the [optimal design](#limitations), it aims to be slightly more ergonomic and intuitive to use than `Dex`.

 - data returned from a `Generation`s methods are constrained to the generation in question.
-Data which does not exist, only exists in later gens, or is illegal or non standard will not be returned.
+Data which does not exist, only exists in later gens, or is illegal or non standard will not be returned which means you do not need filter data before using it.
-- `undefined` is returned from functions as opposed to an object with its `exists` field set to `false`.
+- `undefined` is returned from functions as opposed to an object with its `exists` field set to `false`. `undefined` fails loudly, can be checked statically by Typescript and allows for more efficient implementation under the hood.
 - `Dex#getForme` and `Dex#getOutOfBattleSpecies` renamed to `Species#getFormeName` and
   `Species#getOutOfBattleSpeciesName`, as they actually return a string display name.
 - methods are moved to more intuitive locations than all existing on `Dex`